oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

 ### Prerequisites

-This lab assumes that you have completed the tasks in [Task 1: Load the Oracle GoldenGate and Database Environment](../../initial-setup/initial-setup.md#task-1-load-the-oracle-goldengate-and-database-environment).
+This lab assumes that you have completed the tasks in <b>"Task 1: Load the Oracle GoldenGate and Database Environment"</b> in <b>Lab 3: Initialize Environment</b>.

 ## Task 1: Set Up Active Active Data Replication